heyjiawei/learnInPublic/ssr-rehydration.md

 ## Rehydration concept

 - Server renders HTML string (Rendered UI) and adds it into HTML
-- Server serialises data for UI and adds it into HTML `<script>` tag
+- Server serializes data for UI and adds it into HTML `<script>` tag
 - only after bundle.js finished loading and executing then UI will be interactive
 - one of the most common SSR Rehydration pitfalls, where a server-rendered DOM tree gets destroyed and then immediately rebuilt - most often because the initial synchronous client-side render required data that wasn’t quite ready, perhaps awaiting Promise resolution.